FelixOnline/v2/content/articles/2011-1-13-medical-school-embarrassed-by-controversial-daily-mail-article.md

  - /news/593/medical-school-embarrassed-by-controversial-daily-mail-article-
 imported: true
 comments:
+ - value: >
- - Blow me FelixTo think such a grand institute could be pressurised to change by such an obnoxious and idiotic newspaper Quite sad
+     Blow me Felix,To think such a grand institute could be pressurised to change by such an obnoxious and idiotic newspaper.
+Quite sad.

 # Article Taxonomies
 categories: